HenrikBechmann/react-infinite-grid-scroller/README.md

 The `itemID` for a user component is given to the host with the `getItemPack` call to obtain the component, so that the host can track the user component in the cache.
 If the user component is assigned to a new `index` number (see the **returned function object** cache management section below) the host will still be able to track the user component with the `itemID`.

 The host can track removal of a user component and its `itemID` from the cache through tracking its associated index removal through the `deleteListCallback` return values, and the return values from cache management functions.
-These feedback mechanisms also return the host's `profile` object for further identification.
+These feedback mechanisms also return the host's item `profile` object for further identification.
 See callback documentation below.

 Most of the time the `itemID` can be ignored.